Carboneinerte/SleepAnalysis/README.md

 The default argument is "csv" which will process ALL csv files in the input folder

 Output file will be saved in a folder called output.

+* Multi-notebook.rmd is a notebook to compare the output from different animal/experiment.

+* Script for temperature analysis is still under development.